jpmorganchase/AIKYA/README.md

 ## System Architecture

 The permissioned experimental federated learning setup employs a client-server architecture.
 Network Participants are clients, and the Network Server forms the server.
-Fig. 3 provides a high-level overview of the system architecture and components
+Fig. 3 provides a high-level overview of the system architecture and components.

 ![System Architecture](./docs/resources/Aikya-Network-Diagram.png)